 2. Gluing the Appliance

-Before any adhesive is used, the appliance is offered to the area it will be used to make sure the final positioning is correct and understood.
+Before any adhesive is used, the appliance is placed on the area it will be used.
+This is to help make sure the final positioning is right.

 Always follow the manufacturer’s guidance on the correct use and application.
 However, one thing they all have in common is that the adhesive must be allowed to dry off and become tacky before pressing the appliance onto the skin.
 When the glue is tacky it will bond so much better.
 Simply put, wet glue will not stick!